Worble/Zulma/README.md

 ```

 ## Original
 This template is based on the [blog template](https://dansup.github.io/bulma-templates/templates/blog.html) over at [Free Bulma Templates](https://dansup.github.io/bulma-templates/).
+All themes were taken from [Bulmaswatch](https://jenil.github.io/bulmaswatch/).
 The code behind from adapted from the [after-dark](https://github.com/getzola/after-dark/blob/master/README.md) zola template.

+## Known Bugs
+If user theme swapping is enabled and the user selects a theme different to the default, a slight delay will be introduced in page rendering as the css gets swapped out and in by the javascript.
+This is better than the alternative FOUC or flashes of the old theme, but still annoying.
+I don't know any way around this, but with browser caching it should be fast enough to not cause serious issues.